BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Shield Throw** `PASSIVE`

-If Lurtz has a shield, he may use it as throwing weapon once per game with a Strength of 4.
+If Lurtz has a [shield][Shield], he may use it as [throwing weapon][Throwing Weapon] once per game with a Strength of 4.
 Any 25mm model hit will be knocked prone, and he may re-roll the To Hit roll.
-Once thrown, Lurtz will no longer carry the shield.
+Once thrown, Lurtz will no longer carry the [shield][Shield].

 - **Oblivious to Pain** `PASSIVE`